Zetascrub/Coding-Trainer/README.md

 # Coding-Trainer UI

+Despite the fact that this program is a daemon process, users have asked that it have a UI to select the programs that they wish to have locked from easy access.
+Below is the current design.
+Below that are some possible suggested TODOs for the UI itself.

 ![UI_Coding_trainer](./CT_UI.PNG)
 - [ ] Credits will be earned hourly (Determine how many per hour)
 - [ ] Credits can then be used to unlock something of particular desire